unchainedshop/unchained/packages/OPEN_QUESTIONS.md

 - Invalidate cache for Filters on startup (configureFilterMOdule)
 - DatatransV2 Plugin --> Leave for Pascal
 - Prettier configuration not adapted (Semi: false, printWidth)

+## NEW OPEN QUESTIONS (27.01.22)
+- Filter caching: Check line 117 (TODO) in _configureFiltersModule_
+  - As far as I understand the _isCacheTransformed is set before returning the filter but then never stored somewhere.
+Thus the information is irrelavant and can be deleted